Reading the australian federal version.Choose your state →

 What is this right?

-Part IAA of the Crimes Act 1914 (Cth) governs search and seizure powers for Commonwealth offences.
-In most cases, police need a search warrant issued by a magistrate or judge before they can search your person, property, or belongings.
-The warrant must specify what is being searched for and where the search will take place.
+Part IAA of the Crimes Act 1914 (Cth) sets out search and seizure powers for Commonwealth offences.
+The default rule is that police need a search warrant from a magistrate or judge before searching you, your property, or your belongings.
+The warrant has to specify what they're looking for and where.

-To get a warrant, police must show the issuing officer that there are reasonable grounds to suspect that evidence of a Commonwealth offence will be found.
-The warrant must be executed within the time stated on it (usually 7 days).
+To get a warrant, police must show the issuing officer there are reasonable grounds to suspect evidence of a Commonwealth offence will be found.
+The warrant must be executed within the stated period — usually 7 days.

-There are exceptions where police can search without a warrant: during a lawful arrest (s 3ZE), in an emergency where evidence may be destroyed, or with your voluntary consent.
-However, consent must be genuinely voluntary — you are not obliged to agree.
+The exceptions where police can search without a warrant: during a lawful arrest (s.
+3ZE), in an emergency where evidence may be destroyed, or with your voluntary consent.
+The word that matters there is "voluntary" — pressure, even subtle pressure, can render the consent invalid.

-If a search is conducted unlawfully, any evidence obtained may be excluded by the court under s 138 of the Evidence Act 1995 (Cth).
+If a search runs unlawfully, the evidence may be excluded under s.
+138 of the Evidence Act 1995 (Cth).
+Australian courts use the discretion regularly when the breach is meaningful.

 When does it apply?